 Your monthly payments will leave your account within three days of the date quoted on your bill.
 You can change your bill date so we collect your payments on the most convenient day for you once you’ve received your first bill.

 Meter readings are a great way to keep your account up to date, but if you’d prefer just to send a meter reading every three months, that’s absolutely fine.
 We’ll simply estimate your usage in between the readings you send us.

 Pay a set monthly budget

 How do you work out my fixed monthly payments?

 For new customers, we either base your payment amount on information you’ve given us, or we’ll simply use the average energy consumption for the size of your home.
 We may need more information from you to make your monthly payment as accurate as possible.

 For existing customers, we predict how much you’ll pay for the coming year based on the information we hold about your usage – quite simply, we see how much you have used in the past to estimate how much you’ll use in the future.

 How often will I receive a statement?

-If you pay by fixed Direct Debit, you’ll receive a statement every quarter, which will show you the current balance on your account.
+If you pay a set monthly Direct Debit, you’ll receive a statement every quarter, which will show you the current balance on your account.